Davsan88/guidesAndNotes/aws_practitioner.md

 ### Key-Value Store
 Key-value stores are non-relational databases that store data as key-value pairs, enabling fast retrieval of data.
 Amazon DynamoDB is a fully managed key-value and document database that delivers single-digit millisecond performance at any scale.

+### Document Database
+Document databases store data in JSON-like document formats, allowing for flexible and semi-structured data models.
+Amazon DocumentDB (with MongoDB compatibility) is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.

+### NoSQL Database Services
+NoSQL databases provide a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.
+Amazon DynamoDB and Amazon DocumentDB are examples of AWS's NoSQL offerings, providing flexible schemas and scalable performance.